Tartan 27

-In a typical layout, the design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin, and an L-shaped settee in the main cabin around a drop-down dinette table.
-The galley is located on the starboard side amidships.
-The galley is equipped with a two-burner stove, an ice box and a sink.
+Various interior layouts were used.
+Typically, it has sleeping accommodation for four, with a double "V"-berth, and an L-shaped settee in the main cabin around a drop-down dinette table.
+The galley is located on the starboard side amidships and is equipped with a two-burner stove, an ice box and a sink.
 The head is located just aft of the bow cabin on the port side.